Everyone says Copenhagen and Amsterdam are bike cities, but what about Marrakesh?

 They’re not “real big gangs”, of course.
 The girls are the artist's friends, who usually paint henna tattoos on tourists in the main square; but you still wouldn’t want to run into them in a dark alley.
 These girls are tough, speak up to five languages and are full-time mums who work ten-hour days.
 I spoke with Hassan about bike culture in Marrakesh and his definition of badass.

 VICE: How did you come up with the idea to photograph your friends this way?

 Hassan Hajjaj: I've been working in this way for years now.
-I want to show something particular to Marrakesh, and to show that even though we have different cultures and religions; we share a lot in common as people.
-There is a group of women who work painting henna in this main square in Morocco that is popular with tourists.
-One I know was an inspiration for this series, Karima, she wears a veil and these really amazing textile abayas and djabellas and also rides a bike to work and back, she's a normal woman who works eight or ten hours a day.
-She speaks about four or five languages, is a housewife to two kids, [and] built her own house.
+I want to show something particular to Marrakesh, and to show that even though we have different cultures and religions, we share a lot in common as people.
+There's a group of women who work painting henna in this main square in Morocco that's popular with tourists.
+One I know, Karima, was an inspiration for this series.
+She wears a veil and these really amazing textile abayas and djabellas and also rides a bike to work and back – she's a normal woman who works eight or ten hours a day.
+She speaks about four or five languages, is a housewife to two kids and built her own house.

-It feels like a North African fashion shoot, did you want to honor roots with style?
+It feels like a North African fashion shoot, did you want to honour your roots with style?

-I was working on a fashion magazine photo shoot in Marrakesh in the 1990s when I realized everything—all the models, the photographer, the clothes—were from the west and Morocco was simply the backdrop.
-From then I said it'd be great to present my people in their environment in their kind of way of dressing, and play with it on a fashion level.
+I was working on a fashion magazine photo shoot in Marrakesh in the 1990s when I realised everything – all the models, the photographer, the clothes – were from the West, and Morocco was simply the backdrop.
+From then, I said it'd be great to present my people in their environment in their kind of way of dressing, and play with it on a fashion level.